Niklas-Zeidler/ArtemisImportForMatlab/README.md

 # ArtemisImportForMatlab
-experimental code for importing Artemis suite .hdf files into matlab currently supports import of time data
+experimental code for importing Artemis suite .hdf files into matlab currently supports import of Audio and CAN signals

-## todo
+to check your changes for working run 'runtests' in the matlab console

+#TODO
+* performance improvements, especially for batch processing
-* better parsing of header information
+* better header parsing
-* automatic detection of complex files